Semi-convection in rotating spherical shells: flows, layers and dynamos

 In astrophysics, semi-convection is of particular interest in gaseous planets such as Jupiter and Saturn \citep{muller2020challenge,stevenson2022mixing}.
 These planets are composed of a surface layer of molecular hydrogen, which overlays a deep core of metallic hydrogen, which has high electrical conductivity.
-The fluid density is affected by both the temperature and the chemical composition, namely the relative fraction of helium in the metallic hydrogen layer.
-Recent structure models predict the existence of wide regions with destabilising temperature gradients, but stabilising compositional gradients, resulting in a convectively stable state. \citet{debras2019new} showed that to reproduce observations from Juno and Galileo, the internal structure of Jupiter must contain a stably stratified layer between two convective envelopes, between about $80$ and $90\%$ of the planetary radius.
-A destabilising temperature gradient must exist in this region to match the thermal properties of the interior and external convective zones, providing the necessary conditions for semi-convection.
+The fluid density is affected by both the temperature and the concentration of heavy elements, most importantly the relative fraction of helium in the metallic hydrogen layer.
+Recent structure models predict the existence of wide regions with destabilising temperature gradients, but stabilising compositional gradients, that result in a convectively stable state. \citet{debras2019new} showed that to reproduce observations from the Juno and Galileo missions, the internal structure of Jupiter must contain such a stably stratified layer between two convective envelopes, between about $80$ and $90\%$ of the planetary radius.
+To match the thermal properties of the convective zones, a destabilising temperature gradient must exist in this region, providing the necessary conditions for semi-convection.
 Likewise, \cite{leconte2012new,leconte2013layered} suggest that a region of semi-convection could explain Saturn's excessively high luminosity. \cite{mankovich2021diffuse} proposed an interior model of Saturn consistent with gravity and seismic data, with a stably stratified region extending to $60\%$ of the planetary radius.
 Similar semi-convective regions are also predicted at the edge of the convective cores of intermediate and high-mass stars \citep[e.g.][]{schwarzschild1958evolution,merryfield1995hydrodynamics}.
 Semi-convection also occurs in terrestrial polar oceans (where it is called `diffusive convection'), with the stabilising compositional gradient provided by salinity \citep[e.g.][]{timmermans2008eddies}.